|

-leading drug addiction experts it might be.
-This picture shows the nicotine addiction warning label on an actual pack of Camel cigarettes from Canada.
-Although youth in Canada and in all European Union nations now see addiction warning labels, since 1990 the U.S. tobacco industry has used its muscle to successfully stop the United States Congress from passing a bill to warn U.S. children and teens of the true power of nicotine to de-sensitize and enslave their brain reward pathways.
+Is smoking nicotine really more addictive than either cocaine or heroin?
+According to leading drug addiction experts, it might be.
+This picture shows the nicotine addiction warning label used on actual pack of Camel cigarettes from Canada.
+Although youth in Canada and in all European Union nations now see addiction warning labels, since 1990 the U.S. tobacco industry has used its muscle to successfully stop the United States from warning U.S. children and teens of the true power of nicotine to quickly and permanently de-sensitize and enslave their brain reward pathways.

 It means that even if towns, cities, counties and states wanted to enact laws requiring all businesses selling nicotine to warn youth by display signs declaring, "WARNING: Smoking or chewing nicotine is highly addictive, and may be harder to quit than heroin or cocaine," that the local ordinance or law would likely be in violation of Federal law.
 Yes, like it or not, the United States Congress is a key tobacco industry's partner in helping annually enslave more than 700,000 American youth.